Click here for the home page

 96 to 180

-This series of adoptions only occurred because four of "the five good emperors" had no biological sons to succeed them.
-But because the adopted heirs were picked for merit, and trained for the throne all the time their stepfathers lived, they were very capable rulers.
-By accident the empire had found an excellent way to choose its rulers; better than simple heredity as Marcus' son, Commodus, quickly proved when he came to the throne.
+This series of adoptions occurred because only the last of these emperors had a biological son to succeed him.
+But because the adopted heirs were all picked for merit, they were very capable rulers.
+And while Nerva, Trajan, and Hadrian each adopted their heirs less than a year before their deaths, Hadrian improved the system by ordering Antoninus to adopt his heirs immediately, while Hadrian was alive.
+This gave Lucius and Marcus a long apprenticeship before they took the place of Antoninus.
+By accident the Empire had found an excellent way to choose its rulers; better than simple heredity, as Marcus' son, Commodus, quickly proved when he came to the throne.

 Because Trajan came from a colonial family, he knew that in provincial cities the local officials had a free hand to manage things as they pleased, which they usually used for their enrichment.
 Trajan tightened the reins on this behavior by sending Roman officials, called curators, to supervise the municipalities.
 More surprisingly, the rough soldier-emperor started a massive public assistance program for the poor.
 He set aside the equivalent of a year's imperial budget, and used it to make low-interest (5%) farm loans; the interest from these loans went to support orphans and children from poor families.